WRFitch/TABL/Contributing.md

 #Contributing to this project

-When implementing a new feature, it's good practise to branch off of master, implement and test the feature you add, THEN commit to master.
-This prevents bugs working their way into the master branch, which can then be integrated into the project (planning a release branch - check google doc).
+- Master branch contains main development build
+- Release branch off master branch contains the “final” build
+- Testing branch off master branch is used for integrated tests & user tests
+- When developing a feature, branch off of master and implement in that branch.
+  - Create testing sub-branch for each feature.
+  - Name each branch the name of the activity/function/requirement you are implementing